Xenium pancreatic cancer dataset

 labs(color = "Negative control")

-The red line \(y = x\) is expected if the data follows a Poisson distribution.
+The red line is expected if the data follows a Poisson distribution.
 Negative controls and real genes form mostly separate clusters.
 Negative controls stick close to the line, while real genes are overdispersed.
 Unlike in the CosMX dataset, the negative controls don’t seem overdispersed.
+Overdispersion in gene expression can not only be caused by transcription bursts and cell type heterogeneity, but also by both positive and negative spatial autocorrelation (Chun2018-ar?; Griffith2011-lx?).

 Spatial autocorrelation of QC metrics